 Chronic UTI's in Senior Dogs

-- Usually occur because of underlying health issues; diabetes, weakened immunity, obstructive processes due to aging, or central nervous issues due to aging
+- Usually occurs because of underlying health issues; diabetes, weakened immunity, obstructive processes due to aging, or central nervous issues due to aging.

 Adding Up the "It's Just . . . "